 Ingredients (2-3 six-inch sandwiches)

-- 1 cup buttermilk - or make your own by mixing regular milk with a tablespoon of vinegar or lemon juice, and letting mixture sit for 5 minutes.
+• 1 cup buttermilk - or make your own by mixing regular milk with a tablespoon of vinegar or lemon juice, and letting the mixture sit for 5 minutes.
 It's okay to just use regular milk or even water -- just to dampen meat so cornmeal will stick.

-- 1 cup of cornmeal - white or yellow.
-You could also go with a mix of half flour, half cornmeal.
+• 1 cup of cornmeal - white or yellow.
+You could also go with a mix of half flour, and half cornmeal.

-- Sandwich is dressed with mayo, sliced tomato, pickle and lettuce.
+• The Sandwich is dressed in mayo, sliced tomato, pickle, and lettuce.

 Directions

-Add oil for frying in a pan or pot, over a medium/high heat.
+Add oil for frying in a pan or pot, over medium/high heat.

 Remove pieces to a paper towel to drain, until all the alligator is fried.